Lemkinator/NAK-Buch/README.md

 + Date function (Sung on...)
 + Integrated picture gallery for sheet music (The app does not contain sheet music for copyright reasons and also does not have access to the camera.
 However, the app can open a pre-installed camera app and display the photo taken there (compressed) in the integrated picture gallery).
 + History
-+ The app supports Material-You Design and Themed icons: The app color of the icon automatically matches the background on the home screen.
-(From upcoming Android 13, on Samsung devices already with Android 12: Settings -> Wallpaper and style -> Color palette).

 🥚 (Easter Eggs - Can you become "Master of Easter Eggs"? 😂)